chris00walker/domain-model/DDD_Artefacts/docs/guidelines/database_design.md

 version: "2.0"
 last_updated: "2025-06-06"
 status: "Final"
+owner: Architecture Team, Database Team
 ---
-##
-title: "Ubiquitous Language in Database Design"
-version: "1.0"
-last_updated: "2025-06-06"
-## status: "Draft"
-status: "Draft"
-title: Ubiquitous Language in Database Design
-version: "1.0"
-status: active
-owner: Architecture Team, Database Team
-last_updated: 2025-06-06
-# Ubiquitous Language in Database Design

 ## Overview

 This guide establishes principles and practices for ensuring that database schemas and operations consistently reflect the ubiquitous language of Elias Food Imports' domain model.
 Proper alignment between database design and domain language is critical for maintaining conceptual integrity across the technical implementation and business understanding.

 ## Core Principles

-1. **Domain-First Naming**: Database objects should derive their names from the ubiquitous language rather than technical conventions.
+- **Domain-First Naming**: Database objects should derive their names from the ubiquitous language rather than technical conventions.
-2. **Explicit Relationships**: Database relationships should mirror domain relationships and use terminology consistent with the business domain.
+- **Explicit Relationships**: Database relationships should mirror domain relationships and use terminology consistent with the business domain.
-3. **Bounded Context Alignment**: Database schemas should respect bounded context boundaries and avoid cross-context terminology confusion.
+- **Bounded Context Alignment**: Database schemas should respect bounded context boundaries and avoid cross-context terminology confusion.
-4. **Value Object Preservation**: Value objects from the domain model should maintain their integrity and validation rules in database representations.
+- **Value Object Preservation**: Value objects from the domain model should maintain their integrity and validation rules in database representations.
-5. **Aggregate Consistency**: Database design should support aggregate boundaries and invariants defined in the domain model.
+- **Aggregate Consistency**: Database design should support aggregate boundaries and invariants defined in the domain model.
-6. **Language Evolution Support**: Database design should accommodate evolution of the ubiquitous language with minimal disruption.
+- **Language Evolution Support**: Database design should accommodate evolution of the ubiquitous language with minimal disruption.
-7. **Context Mapping in Data**: Integration databases or views should explicitly translate between bounded contexts using proper context mapping patterns.
+- **Context Mapping in Data**: Integration databases or views should explicitly translate between bounded contexts using proper context mapping patterns.

 ## Naming Conventions

 ### Tables

 - **Singular Form**: Use singular nouns for entities (e.g., `Subscription` not `subscriptions`)
 - **Full Domain Terms**: Avoid abbreviations (e.g., `Product*Authentication` not `prod*auth`)
 - **Context Prefixing**: For shared databases, prefix with bounded context name (e.g., `catalog_product`)
 - **Junction Tables**: Use relationship name from domain model (e.g., `Subscription*item` not `Subscription*Product`)

 ### Columns

 - **Domain Attribute Alignment**: Column names should match entity/value object attribute names
 - **Primary Keys**: Use `id` consistently, qualified by entity name for joins (e.g., `subscription_id`)
 - **Foreign Keys**: Use the full entity name with `*id` suffix (e.g., `Customer*id`)
 - **Value Objects**: Use structured naming pattern `{entity}*{value*object}*{attribute}` (e.g., `Subscription*billing*frequency*type`)
 - **Boolean Fields**: Use positive domain terminology (e.g., `is*authenticated` not `not*fake`)

 ### Constraints and Indexes

 - **Semantic Naming**: Name constraints after the business rule they enforce (e.g., `ck*minimum*order_amount`)
 - **Value Object Validation**: Constraints should enforce value object validation rules

 ### Stored Procedures and Functions

 - **Command/Query Pattern**: Name commands as verbs and queries as questions or nouns
 - **Domain Operation Alignment**: Names should match domain service methods where appropriate

 ## Schema Design Patterns

 ### Aggregates as Schema Units

 Database schemas should be organized around aggregates rather than individual tables:

 ```sql
 -- Example: Subscription Aggregate Schema
 CREATE SCHEMA subscription_management;